Vikas0693/kudvenkat-AngularCrud/project-readme.md

     a)*its a combination of 3 directives ngSwitch,ngSwitchCase,ngSwitchDefault
-    b)*we are not using * in ngSwitch because its not a structural directive Video 33: Passing data from parent to child using @Input() decoarator
+    b)*we are not using * in ngSwitch because its not a structural directive Video 33: Passing data from parent to child using @Input() decoarator Video 34: Input(@Input decorator we used in video 33) property change detection a)ways to detect and react on changes : i)using property setter and ii)ngOnChanges lifecycle hook b)using ngOnChanges with functions onChanges(changes: SimpleChanges)